isomerpages/moe-dunmansec/_events/Google AI Accelerator 2025.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Screenshot_2025_06_20_215824.png">
 </div>
-<h4>Aligned with Dunman’s Vision for STEM Education</h4>
+<h4>Aligned with Dunman’s Vision for STEM-Design Thinking Education</h4>
 <p>Our involvement in the Google AI Accelerator 2025 reflects this vision
-– providing our students with opportunities to apply their knowledge to real-world issues, collaborate across disciplines, and grow into confident, future-ready learners who lead with purpose.</p>
+– providing our students with opportunities to apply their knowledge to problem solving real-world issues, collaborate across disciplines, and grow into confident, future-ready learners who lead with purpose.</p>
 <h4>Let’s Hear from our Students</h4>
 <p></p>
 <div class="isomer-image-wrapper">